endymion1818/deliciousreverie/src/pages/post/towards-better-rehydration.md

 ## Solution 2: Next, Nuxt, Gatsby

-In sharp contrast to the static generators above, these SSGs send down HTML and then _rehydrate_ the entire page in JavaScript\*.
+In sharp contrast to the static generators above, these SSGs send down HTML and then _rehydrate_ the entire page in JavaScript.
 This has some cool advantages, such as literally no overhead when making components dynamic or interactive, because, at the end of the day, the whole page is already rendered in JavaScript.
 But ... and this is a big but! ... it's expensive.
 Because every page has both HTML and JavaScript counterparts, it means bundle sizes are larger, and browsers are working harder to process JavaScript for scroll position, routing and even CSS styles.

-- an explanation of the term _rehydrate_: imagine how orange juice is transported: the water is removed to reduce the quantity, and water is added back ("rehydrated") at the destination.

 ## Many ideas, not so many that work yet ...